Police Identify Man in Isabella County Crash - NewsBreak

 Retired Saginaw Police K9 Passes Away

-Retired Saginaw Police K9 Canjo (source: Saginaw Police Dept.) Saginaw Police have lost a former colleague.
+Saginaw Police have lost a former colleague.
 The department announced on its Facebook page that retired Saginaw Police K9 Canjo passed away Friday morning.
-The department said Canjo was born August 6, 2010 and worked for the Saginaw Police Department from...
+The department said Canjo was born August 6, 2010 and worked for the Saginaw Police Department from August 2011 until his retirement in February 2019.

 Searchers find body believed to be missing Grand Haven man, police say

-Note: UPDATE: Body Found in Grand Haven Area May be of Missing Man